iterative/dvc.org/content/docs/studio/user-guide/model-registry/assign-stage.md

 1. On the models dashboard, open the 3-dot menu for the model whose version you want to assign the stage to.
 Then, click on `Assign stage`.
-This action can also be initiated from the model details page or from the related project’s experiment table as shown in the above video.
+This action can also be initiated from the model details page or from the related project’s experiment table - look for the `Assign stage` button or icon.

 2. Select the version to which you want to assign the stage.
 3. Enter the stage name (eg, `development`, `staging`, `production`).